FastPictureViewer Codec Pack 2.2R3

 Windows Live™ Photo Gallery Excellent image organizer, part of Windows Live™.
 Available for download from the Microsoft website.

-Sony Vegas Pro 9 Sony's top-of-the-line professional nonlinear video editing suite: drop EXR (and other) files straight to Vegas tracks.
+Sony Vegas Pro 9 and later Sony's top-of-the-line professional nonlinear video editing suite: drop EXR (and other) files straight to Vegas tracks.

 VSO Photo Gallery An upcoming photo organizer from VSO Software.